fresheneesz/bip-trinary-version-signaling/bip-trinary-version-bits.md

 4. The **minimum_started_blocks** specifies the minimum number of blocks that must remain in STARTED state.
 No block before the block at height `start_height + minimum_activation_blocks` may become LOCKED_IN.
 5. The **lockedin_blocks** specifies the number of blocks that must remain in LOCKED_IN state, once the LOCKED_IN state begins before any block can be considered in SHOULD_SIGNAL state.
 6. **should_signal_blocks** specifies the number of blocks that must remain in SHOULD_SIGNAL state, once transitioning from the LOCKED_IN state, before any block can be considered in ACTIVE state.
 7. The **timeout** specifies a number of blocks after the start_height at which the miner signaling ends.
-If the soft fork has not yet locked in (excluding the current block's bit state) when the block `start_height + timeout` has been reached, the deployment is considered failed on all descendants of the block.
+If the soft fork has not yet locked in when the block `start_height + timeout` has been reached, the deployment is considered failed on all descendants of the block.
 8. The **min_threshold** specifies the minimum number of approval-signaling blocks required in a retarget period for lock-in of the upgrade, in the case where no opposition signaling exists in a given retargeting period.
 9. The **max_threshold** specifies the maximum number of approval-signaling blocks required in a retarget period for lock-in of the upgrade, in the case where `2016 - max_threshold` blocks are signaling active opposition.